tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 The template code above performs two key tasks.

 - In all scenarios, the template provides a search box and a search button within an HTML `<form>`.
-The `<form>` allows users to enter and submit their search queries.
+The `<form>` allows users to enter (into a field) and submit (with a button) their search queries.
 - If a `result_list` object is passed to the template's context when being rendered, the template assumes that the user has issued a query and is looking for results.
 As such, the template takes the `result_list` object and iterates through it, displaying each result contained within.

 To style the HTML, we have made use of the Bootstrap [jumbotron](https://getbootstrap.com/docs/4.2/components/jumbotron/), [list groups](https://getbootstrap.com/docs/4.2/components/list-group/), and [forms](https://getbootstrap.com/docs/4.2/components/forms/) components.

-To render the title and summary correctly, we have used the built-in `safe` and `escape` template tags to inform the template that the `result.title` and `result.summary` should be rendered as is (i.e. as HTML).
+To render the title and summary correctly, we have used the built-in `safe` and `escape` template tags to inform the template that `result.title` and `result.summary` should both be rendered as-is (i.e. as HTML).
 This is because some results can be returned from Bing complete with HTML tags (i.e. `<strong>` or `<b>` to bold the surrounded terms).

 ### Adding the View
 With our template defined, we can now code up the associated view.
 We'll be calling this view `search()`, and as usual this will be located within Rango's `views.py` module.
 Matching up with the assumptions made in our template defined above, the `search()` view assumes that with a `POST` request, users will be expecting to see results -- with a basic form only being displayed with a `GET` request.